fdosani/better-interviews/docs/interviewing_options.md

 - project may not be relevant to the job at hand therefore making it hard to evaluate the candidates skill set

-## Automated coding challenge

-Typical websites which can ask a variety of coding question with "correct" answers.
-Can be many question or sometimes a single longer one.
-These sites will have a online editor (for the language of choice) and a timer.
-Sometimes the questions can be multiple choice, coding questions with a set of test cases which must pass, or combination of both.

-#### Pros

-- Allows the candidate to work on their own time, space, environment setup, etc.
-- Can be done during non work hours allowing candidates more freedom
-- Cheap and quick screening method.
-- Fully automated.
-- Able to equally judges candidates ability to code in a certain time frame

-#### Cons

-- Possibility of candidates plagiarizing work may still exist.
-- Again this could indirectly discriminate against some candidates who do not have the time outside of work (family, children, caregiver, religious commitments etc.)
-- Depending the questions being asked there is no feedback loop in realtime where the candidate can get help if they are unclear about something.
-- Being timed could be stressful for some people.

 --------------------------------------------------------------------------------